 If the water leak has caused damage to your drywall, studs, or flooring, contact a local restoration professional to assess and remediate the damage.

 Clear Drains Fast and Easy

 Sometimes fixing a leaky bathtub is just a matter of clearing a clogged drain.
 However, if it is a stubborn clog, or if clearing the clog doesn’t resolve the leak, then it’s time to call in a pro for help.
 Dealing with a leaky tub or shower as quickly as possible could save you from having to deal with extensive water damage.
-So, if the clog is too much for you handle on your own, or clearing the clog doesn’t resolve the leak, contact your local Mr. Rooter for help.
+So, if the clog is too much for you to handle on your own, or clearing the clog doesn’t resolve the leak, contact your local Mr. Rooter for help.
 Our team is trained to identify the problem quickly and offer you the best options to resolve the issue.
-To learn more, or to get stared give us a call at (855) 591-0128 or request a job estimate online.
+To learn more, or to get started give us a call or request a job estimate online.